jainindore/FileUpload/README.md

 It is an application that allows a user to upload the files and it stores the files on Windows

 It also provides the list of all the uploaded documents and provide the functionality to download the documents.

+I have used Electron Framework that allows the development of Desktop application using Web Technologies